vindarel/lisp-journey/content/pythonVSlisp.md

 of stars, it is one of the most downloaded projects on Quicklisp.
 We can alternatively just use plain old Lisp, for example with [Spinneret](https://github.com/ruricolist/spinneret/).
-As a consequence, factorize code as you always do (spinneret functions or lisp macros).
+As a consequence, factorize code as you always do (with spinneret functions or lisp macros).
 Manipulate code as you always do.
 It even warns on malformed html and has some neat features (it is clever about headers levels, it can embed markdown, etc).

 # SQL composition